input-output-hk/essential-cardano-content/content/article/layer-1-and-layer-2-all-you-need-to-know.md

 *   Cardano is the layer 1 (the base network)

-*   A layer 2 solution is a structure built on top of a layer 1 chain to address the latter's scalability and transaction speed issues.
+*   A layer 2 solution is a structure built on top of a layer 1 chain to address the latter's limitations such as transaction speed issues.
 Bitcoin's Lightning Network is an example of a layer 2 solution, as is Hydra for Cardano

 *   There are two scaling options: vertical and horizontal